suncoast-devs/intro-to-web-test-drive/css/assignments/portfolio.md

 ### Explorer Mode

-- [ ] Recreate the page as closely as you possibly can.
-Use the same fonts, sizes, and colors.
+- [ ] Finish and submit your previous assignments.
+- [ ] Create a web version of wireframes.
 - [ ] Make sure the site is responsive.
+Do not worry about images or content.
 - [ ] Deploy your site

 ### Adventure Mode

+- [ ] Make the site look as similar to the mock-up as possible using the assets provided above.

+### Epic Mode

 - [ ] Take the time to personalize the site with information about yourself, links to your projects, and your pictures.
 - [ ] Keep it professional, but make it your own.

-### Epic Mode

-- [ ] Go back and work on the adventure or epic mode for a past assignment.
 - [ ] Start to research [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)